 - Statements from accident witnesses and passengers in your car

-This collection of evidence may help point to the other involved driver’s fault or prove the physical and financial extent of your injuries.
-Be prepared to supply your legal team with these documents or authorize them to acquire them on your behalf.
+This evidence collection may help point to fault or prove the physical and financial extent of your injuries.
+Prepare yourself to supply your legal team with these documents.
+You can also authorize them to acquire these documents on your behalf.

 Do Not Stop Fighting for Financial Compensation

-It might be difficult to understand the variety of ways you might be compensated after a car accident.
+It might be difficult to understand the variety of ways you might receive compensation after a car accident.
 While you do not always get a settlement from a car accident, you may still be able to collect financial damages from the at-fault party in other ways.

 We are committed to the fight for compensation for our injured clients.
 Whether your case is resolved with a settlement or by going to court, our legal team is on your side.
 Contact Jacoby & Meyers Law Offices by calling (866) 559-7223 today.